Story by: Menisa Marshall on July 30, 2019

 Breastfeeding provides loads of well-documented benefits for babies and moms.
 One common question many moms have about breastfeeding is, “How can I tell if my baby is getting enough milk?”

 It’s a fair question.
 After all, it’s not like you’re using a bottle with ounces marked clearly on the side that let you see exactly how much milk your baby takes in with each feeding.

-Elizabeth M. Doyle, M.D., IBCLC, Norton Children’s Medical Associates – Broadway, offers these useful guidelines to help moms know when their babies are getting enough nutrition and liquids from breastfeeding:
+Elizabeth M. Doyle, M.D., Norton Children’s Medical Associates – Shepherdsville and Norton Healthcare’s system medical director for lactation, offers these useful guidelines to help moms know when their babies are getting enough nutrition and liquids from breastfeeding:

 “Never be shy about asking questions when it comes to your baby’s well-being,” she said.
 “If you think something isn’t right with your baby, call your pediatrician!
 You know your baby best.”

 Select an appointment date and time from available spots listed below.